-Any employees who have travelled from specified high risk places within 14 days are requires compulsory quarantine and provide health certificate before returning to work.
+Any employee who needs to work in office, we require he/she to wash his/her hands properly and often.
+Moreover, any employees who have travelled from specified high risk places within 14 days are requires compulsory quarantine and provide health certificate before returning to work.